MaryaneGradito/fish_parasite/scripts_procb/project_procb/README.md

-Data and R code for: Gradito,M., Dubois, F., Noble, DWA. & Binning, SAB. (in prep).
-Double trouble?
+Data and R code for: Double trouble?
 Parasitic co-infection reduces body condition and activity levels in pumpkinseed sunfish
-For questions or to notify the authors if any errors are identified in the script or data, please contact Maryane Gradito (maryane.gradito@umontreal.ca) or Sandra Binning (sandra.ann.binning@umontreal.ca).

 ## About The Project